-A classic coastal home with a twist is being built in Cottesloe in keeping with how the owners like to live and befitting of its relaxed beachside location.
+This classic coastal Cottesloe home with a twist is in keeping with how the owners like to live and befitting of its relaxed beachside location.

 The private 5 bedroom, 4 bathroom residence spans two levels and as you traverse the home you see that it becomes a series of light-filled cooling pavilions under high 3.5m ceilings that extend out to the garden and the pool.